-The MTHFR 1298 Connection to Heavy Metals and Fertility
+The Connection to Heavy Metals and Fertility

 Lead interrupts the hypothalamic-pituitary axis and has been reported to decrease overall fertility.
 Lead may alter sperm quality in men, and cause irregular menstruation, induce preterm delivery, and cause miscarriage, stillbirth, and spontaneous abortion in women.
 Vitamin C lowers lead levels in the body while calcium blocks its uptake, and this may be one of the mechanisms by which vitamin C helps male fertility.

 Research from scientists in the UK and France suggests that human exposure to aluminum may be a significant factor in falling sperm counts and reduced male fertility.
 Aluminum in the food supply comes from medications, antacids, water, food additives, and contamination by aluminum utensils and containers.

 Mercury is found in large fish and dental amalgams.
 Mercury can disrupt spermatogenesis and disrupt fetal development.
 Folate lowers blood mercury levels, while selenium blocks mercury uptake.